sam-621/nextjs-13-starter/src/core/contexts/README.md

 # Contexts

-folder to storage your React contexts
+Folder to store your React contexts

 ## File example